When Convicted Felons Can't Find Work

 A felony conviction severely restricts an individuals ability to gain meaningful employment.
 Employment discrimination emerges in various common forms including employment application screening, criminal background checks, reference checks, and professional licensing restrictions.
 Most employers look no further than at the surface of these convictions and biasly conclude that other applicants, even the less qualified without a felony conviction, are more suited for employment.

 Our society looks down on the convicted felon as someone who can never be trusted and/or not deserving employment.
-Oh! what a huge mistake this attitude and view is.

 While it is true that some crimes are more hideous than others, not all felons are equal.
 A murder or rapist (violent crimes) is far less likely to gain employment as compared to someone convicted of Drug Abuse or Felony Fleeing (non-violent crimes).
 These examples are, never the less, felonies.